gatsbyjs/gatsby/docs/blog/2019-07-31-what-is-jsx-pragma/index.md

 ### Add an option to the Babel plugin

-Changing the function in tha Babel plugin will transform _all_ JSX in an application to use the specified function.
+Changing the function in the Babel plugin will transform _all_ JSX in an application to use the specified function.

 ### Set a pragma comment